More than five million commercial buildings exist in the U.S., according to a 2012 survey conducted by the U.S. Energy

 A building envelope retrofit is one way to effectively improve energy performance without the cost of building a new facility.
 Hospitals, office buildings, and renovations for new uses are all examples where a retrofit can have the most impact.
 And with a variety of options available today for financing a building project, doing so has become even more feasible.

 Does your building consume too much energy?
 Has your utility spending steadily increased over the years?
 Is comfort an issue in your building?
-If you would like to discuss these questions in more detail with a commercial building expert, please contact Joe Reintjes at email@example.com, Craig Singer at firstname.lastname@example.org, or Curtis Winter at email@example.com.
-Or call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.

 Knipp Services works with commercial and industrial building owners to identify solutions to reduce downtime and increase building efficiency.
 We provide services that enable building owners to have a high-performance building.
 “Making Buildings Better” sums up the mission statement of Knipp Services.